Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Implementation Details of SJLT Sketching

 \subsection{SJLT Data Structure}

-An SJLT matrix is a structured sparse matrix whose entries have two possible nonzero values. $R^T \in \R^{n \times d}$ is an SJLT matrix with $\alpha$ nonzeros in each row with each nonzero drawn from $\{1/\sqrt{\alpha}, -1/\sqrt{\alpha}\}$ with equal probability.
-We factor out and store the scaling of $1/\sqrt{\alpha}$ and split our matrix into positive and negative components, resulting in $R^T = 1/\sqrt{\alpha}(B_+ - B_-)$, where the matrices $B_+$ and $B_-$ only have entries in $\{0,1\}$.
+An SJLT matrix is a structured sparse matrix whose entries have two possible nonzero values. $R \in \R^{n \times d}$ is an SJLT matrix with $\alpha$ nonzeros in each row with each nonzero drawn from $\{1/\sqrt{\alpha}, -1/\sqrt{\alpha}\}$ with equal probability.
+We factor out and store the scaling of $1/\sqrt{\alpha}$ and split our matrix into positive and negative components, resulting in $R = 1/\sqrt{\alpha}(B_+ - B_-)$, where the matrices $B_+$ and $B_-$ only have entries in $\{0,1\}$.
 Since $B_+$ and $B_-$ are sparse binary matrices we store them in compressed form.
 We use both compressed row storage (CRS) and compressed column storage (CCS) \cite{barrett1994templates} where we store pointers to the start of each row (CRS) or column (CCS), and the column or row indices of the nonzero entries respectively.
 Since our matrices are binary the nonzero values are always one so we do not need to store the values at these nonzero positions.
-We store the binary matrices in both compressed row and column storage to leverage the caching of the dense matrix $A$ when computing $A R^T$ and $A^* R^T$.
+We store the binary matrices in both compressed row and column storage to optimize the caching efficiency when computing $A R$ and $A^* R$.
 Below we provide an example of our data structure and decomposition.

 This specialized SJLT data structure for binary matrices allows us to avoid doing any multiplications in our algorithm because all multiplications would be by the number one.
 Instead, we only need to index and sum relevant values.
-Then after out matrix multiplication is complete we can scale all entries in our resulting sketch.
+Then after our matrix multiplication is complete we can scale all entries in our resulting sketch.
 Additionally, storing the SJLT as a sum of two binary compressed matrices requires less space than as a single compressed matrix which additionally includes the value at each nonzero position when the number of nonzero entries per row is strictly greater than one.
-Finally, the SJLT data structure is well integrated in the HSS compression algorithm.
-Since we adaptively append additional SJLT matrices to the end of our existing SJLT matrix for improved accuracy we can efficiently update our SJLT data structure by changing the scaling factor and appending additional binary columns to the existing SJLT matrix.
+Finally, the SJLT data structure is well integrated in the HSS compression algorithm allowing for fast and efficient sketching operator adaptivity.